 Pump oxygen into the solution through an aerator to maintain the aeration level in the container.
 Ensure that the bubbles are spaced 1/2 to 1 inch apart as they rise through the nutrient solution.

-Monitor the roots of the vegetable plants as they grow, and adjust the nutrient and oxygen levels based on the growth pattern of your plants.
+Monitor the roots of the vegetable plants as they grow vegetables, and adjust the nutrient and oxygen levels based on the growth pattern of your plants.

 - Vegetable seeds